Associate of Science in Nursing (RN)

 - Must have associate degree level COMPASS, ASSET, SAT, or ACT test scores;

-- Must take and pass the Kaplan Nursing Admission Test with a score of 75% or better for program admission, to be identified by the Admissions Office and faculty;
+- Must take and pass the ATI TEAS Admission Test with a score of 60% or better for program admission.

 - Must meet all eligibility requirements for entry into ASN Program, including but not limited to achieving a minimum grade of (B) in MATH 1111, BIOL 2113, BIOL 2113 Lab, BIOL 2114, BIOL 2114 Lab, BIOL 2117, BIOL 2117 Lab, are less than five (5) years old;